-OHAC was approved, in 2019, as a Named Partner in Scottish Government's Tech Enabled Care (TEC) Pathway Finders project.
+Orkney was approved, in 2019, as a Named Partner in Scottish Government's Tech Enabled Care (TEC) Pathway Finders project.
 This allows Orkney to work alongside East Ayrshire in developing how technology can aid supporting individuals' care to release human resources for areas of care unable to utilise tech.
 Locally, this project links into work being done with NHS Orkney (NHSO)'s digital programme and Orkney Islands Council (OIC)'s 5g pilot project.
-Action on the impact of COVID-19 is included later in the strategy but it is worth noting here that there was a very widespread adoption of Near Me, a secure clinical platform for virtual meetings, during the pandemic which is now becoming embedded within the Community Mental Health Service (CMHS) as a way to do business as usual.
+Action on the impact of COVID-19 is included later in the strategy but it is worth noting here that there was a very widespread adoption of Near Me during the pandemic which is now becoming embedded within the Community Mental Health Service (CMHS) as a way to do business as usual.